rohanaj2001/rohanaj2001/README.md

 <br/>

-- 🏫 I am a 2nd year ISE student at M S Ramaiah Institute Of Technology
+- 🏫 I am a 3rd year ISE student at M S Ramaiah Institute Of Technology
 - 🔭 I’m currently working on *matchIT*
-- 🌱 I’m currently learning Digital Image Processing
+- 🌱 I’m currently learning Compter vision
 - 💬 Ask me about Tech and Life
 - 💼 Any freelance work? do reach, [email](mailto:rohanaj2001@gmail.com) :)
 - ⚡ Fun fact: The root is at the top of the tree!